How to Get a Dealer’s License: The Ultimate Step-by-Step Guide

 An option to start a dealership without a lot is to become a contracted agent of a licensed auto dealer, which is possible in a number of states.
 In this case, you will operate as a sales representative or a dealer with auction access under another dealer and you would not be viewed as a separate business unit.
 The licensed dealer will be the one taking care of meeting the state licensing requirements regarding the size of the vehicle lot and the whole business location.

 Another way to go about starting a dealership without a lot is to select a state where there is no clear requirement to have a lot for vehicles.
 Even though there may be a criterion to have a business location, which means you cannot work from home, this can be an office only if there is no particular mentioning of a lot.

 In many states, such as California, Texas, and Colorado, a lot is not specifically noted in the list of licensing requirements.
-In Missouri, for example, you need to have a display area which can be inside your business location but not necessarily a lot.
+In Missouri, for example, you need to have a display area that can be inside your business location but not necessarily a lot.
 Prior to launching your dealership, you need to carefully see the exact requirements in your state and thus see what options the legal language allows.

 Obtaining a dealer license for car auctions

 If you are wondering how to get a car dealer license for car auctions, the answer will vary depending on where you are located in the country.
-The rules differ because every state sets its own licensing classification, such as a new car dealer, a used car dealer, auction dealer, and many more.
+The rules differ because every state sets its own licensing classification, such as a new car dealer, a used car dealer, an auction dealer, and many more.
 The types of licenses allow you to engage in different activities in the different states.